klimanek/Bose-Fermi/README.md

 # Bose-Fermi Integral Evaluator for SymPy

-This module provides functionality to automatically recognize and evaluate a class of definite integrals frequently encountered in statistical physics, especially in the context of Bose-Einstein and Fermi-Dirac statistics. *(Will probably be useful to about two people on the planet.)*
+This package provides functionality to automatically recognize and evaluate a class of definite integrals frequently encountered in statistical physics, especially in the context of Bose-Einstein and Fermi-Dirac statistics. *(Will probably be useful to about two people on the planet.)*

 These integrals have the general form: